Audubon Photography Awards Frequently Asked Questions

 Who owns the rights to my photos/videos?

 You own the rights to your photos/videos.
 By entering the Audubon Photography Awards, you grant Audubon a non-exclusive license to your photos/videos for uses related to the Audubon Photography Awards only.
 (For the text of the full license, see the Official Rules.)
-But even if you choose to allow Audubon to use your photos/videos in support of its mission, you will remain the owner of your photos/videos (see the following question).
+Even if you choose to allow Audubon to use your photos/videos in support of its mission, you will remain the owner of your photos/videos (see the following question).

 Could you explain the optional request on the personal information page to allow the National Audubon Society to use my images/videos in support of its mission?